noiseprotocol/noise_spec/noise.md

 ===============================

 A handshake pattern specifies a fixed sequence of messages.
-In some cases parties may begin executing one handshake pattern, then discover a need to switch to a different sequence of messages.
+In some cases parties executing a handshake pattern may discover a need to send a different sequence of messages.
 Noise has two ways to handle this.

 8.1.
 Dummy static public keys
 ------------------------------